 - 1. All participants in program activities need to fill out a contact information/liability release form. - 2.
 If the volunteer is interested in receiving monthly emails with program updates, enter their contact information into the Access database.
 Open the database and choose Data Input/Lookup. - 3.
 Enter contact info into appropriate cells. - 4.
-Give the release form to Karissa so she can add their email address to the active mailing list.
-She will return the sheet to you to file in the volunteer info binder. - 5.
+Save the release form so we can add their email address to the active mailing list.
+File in the volunteer info binder. - 5.
 If someone only participates in a one-time event and is not interested in getting email updates, do not enter their contact info into the database.
 Simply file their sheet in the brown Pendaflex folder. - 6.
-Enter completed volunteer training in the Volunteer Training Log Sheet located at DATA Documents\monitoring\vmp\vmp admin\recognition\volunteer hours.xls.
+Enter completed volunteer training in the Volunteer Training Log Sheet located at DATA Documents\Monitoring\VMP\vmp admin\Recognition\Volunteer Hours Fiscal Year.xls.
 Enter the volunteer name, hours of training, type of training, location of training, and staff member conducting training.